Prudence Carter

 Prudence Carter is an American sociologist.
 She is a Sarah and Joseph Jr. Dowling Professor of Sociology at Brown University.
-She has been elected president of the American Sociological Association with effect from 2023.
+She was the 114th president of the American Sociological Association from 2023 to 2024.

 Carter previously served as dean of the Graduate School of Education at University of California, Berkeley, where she was awarded The Berkeley Citation in 2021.
-She is a fellow of the American Educational Research Association, an elected member of the National Academy of Education, and is currently Sarah and Joseph, Jr. Dowling Professor of Sociology at Brown University.
+She is a fellow of the American Educational Research Association, an elected member of the National Academy of Education, and is currently Sarah and Joseph Jr. Dowling Professor of Sociology at Brown University.

 Education

 Carter has a bachelor's degree in economics and applied mathematics from Brown University, an MA in education and sociology from Teachers College, Columbia University, and an MPhil and PhD in sociology from Columbia University.

 Career

 Carter was an assistant professor in the department of sociology at Harvard University.
 She served on the faculty at Stanford University from 2007 to 2016.
 Carter also served as the Faculty Director of John W. Gardner Center for Youth and Their Communities, and the Director of the Research Institute for Comparative Studies in Race and Ethnicity.
 From 2016 to 2021, she was Dean of the Graduate School of Education and E.H. and Mary E. Pardee Professor at the University of California at Berkeley.
 Before stepping down as the UC Berkeley GSE dean on July 31, 2021, she was awarded The Berkeley Citation.